jsliu02/magi_msvgd/README.md

 A Python package implementing mitotic Stein variational gradient descent for manifold-constrained Gaussian process inference.

 Accompanies Jamie Liu's undergraduate senior thesis, which is included as a PDF in this repository.
-* Revision 1 fixes minor typos
+* Revision 1 fixes a few minor typos

 # Installation
 To install with `pip`, use the command: